 - you lose all your credit cards,

 - you may have to sell some of your assets, which could include your house or car, and

 - there is a public record of your bankruptcy that anyone can find.
 A bankruptcy can make it harder to get a loan or credit card, or rent a place to live in the future.

 Even if you file for bankruptcy, there are some debts you might have to pay after bankruptcy.

 The trustee must tell your creditors and the consumer reporting agencies about your bankruptcy.
-A consumer reporting agency is a company that prepares and holds credit reports for people.
+A is a company that prepares and holds credit reports for people.
 The two main ones in Canada are TransUnion and Equifax.